ShashankUmarVaishy/sensible_backend/readme.md

 ## API Routes Documentation

-All routes are prefixed with the base URL of your server.
+All routes are prefixed with the base URL of your server backendURL+'/api/auth' .
 The following routes are available:

 ### Authentication Routes